GeorgeOsborn97/Project_2_Touch_type_Game/README.md

 - the font used was imported from Google fonts and created by Jason Kottke it can be viewed [here](https://fonts.google.com/specimen/Silkscreen?query=silk)

 ### Media:
-- All images used in this site were taken from Google Images.
+- The background image and two gameover images used in this site were taken from Google Images.
+- The buttons, 'UFO' and Portal were created by me using [Pixilart](https://www.pixilart.com/draw?gclid=CjwKCAjw6raYBhB7EiwABge5Kr74ckPbOVND42OxyLYGYqnew4wkdbgsyGKaYj_KRU4xmjfZM03gExoCQHAQAvD_BwE)
 - The Mock up and wireframes were created using both [amiresponsive](https://ui.dev/amiresponsive) and [Balsamiq](https://balsamiq.com/) respectivly.
 ___
 ## Final thoughts.